plone/documentation/manage/deploying/caching/varnish4.rst

 .. note ::

-    Some of these examples were written for Varnish 2.x.
-    Varnish 3.x (Jun 2011) has radically altered syntax of VCL language and command line tools, so you might need to adapt the examples a bit.
+    After a radically change of VCL language in Varnish 3.x (Jun 2011), again we had radical changes in the Varnish 4.x (Apr 2014) syntax of VCL language and command line tools.

 Installation
 ==========================